ranjit95s/property-expert/README.md

 # Sell / Buy Property
+The :house_with_garden:**_Property-Expert.Com_**:house_with_garden: successfully completing “Property-Expert.Com” and “Project Goal : property portal, deals with every aspect of the consumers’ needs in the real estate industry.
+It is an online forum where buyers, sellers and brokers/agents can exchange information about real estate properties quickly, effectively and inexpensively.
+At Property-Expert.Com you can advertise a property, search for a property, browse through properties, build your own property microsite, and keep yourself updated with the latest news and trends making headlines in the realty sector.
+Took 1 month to structure base of this project like simple UI design and all backend work then afterward took 1 month to design user frindly interface then few week take to counter bugs and clear various "Test Case". budget : free of cost !”.
-The :house_with_garden:**_Property-Expert.Com_**:house_with_garden: is a node app/site that handles user registration, authentication & authorization with [JWT](https://www.npmjs.com/package/jsonwebtoken), home sell data in api form as well as user home interest data.
+Node site that handles user registration, authentication & authorization with [JWT](https://www.npmjs.com/package/jsonwebtoken), keep user , Home data in api form as well as user home interest data.

 Here is the [REPO](https://github.com/ranjit95s/property-expert).